-The revenue is the primary financial key performance indicator of the Group.
+The Key Audit Matters How the matter was addressed in our audit The revenue is the primary financial key performance indicator of the Group.
 Therefore, we identified revenue recognition as a significant risk.

-Our audit procedures in relation to the revenue recognition included:

-- understanding the revenue system of the Group; - determining whether revenue is recorded in the accounting system consistent with the accounting policy and considering the appropriateness of that policy; - testing the samples of sales transactions to ensure the record and postings of sales transactions were correct and properly made; - performing sales cut-off test to ensure the record and postings of sales transactions were made in proper accounting period; - performing analytical review on the gross profit to identify the trends and variances comparing with our understanding of the financial performance of the Group; and - performing analytical review on sales trends by location, by product type and by month to identify trends and variances that would require further substantive testing.
+Our audit procedures in relation to the revenue recognition included: recognition as a significant fisit. - understanding the revenue system of the Group; determining whether revenue is recorded in the accounting system consistent with the accounting policy and considering the appropriateness of that policy; testing the samples of sales transactions to ensure the record and postings of sales transactions were correct and properly made; performing sales cut-off test to ensure the record and postings of sales transactions were made in proper accounting period; performing analytical review on the gross profit to identify the trends and variances comparing with our understanding of the financial performance of the Group; and performing analytical review on sales trends by location, by product type and by month to identify trends and variances that would require further substantive testing.
+A Contract of the second second